alchemycodelab/do-not-use-web-ui-template-simple/README.md

 The data that will change over time.
 Typically defined as `let` variables.
 These will be set and read from other code on the page.

-#### Update Functions
+#### Handle Action Functions

-As state updates require more complex actions (like calling services), or repetitive code crops up in event listeners, use update functions in-between event handlers and state.
+As state updates require more complex actions (like calling services), or repetitive code crops up in event listeners, use handleAction functions in-between event handlers and state.

 ### Components